Average Cat Weight - How Much Should a Cat Weigh?

-Veterinarians use a Body Condition Score (BCS) to visually and physically assess whether your cat is over or underweight.
-You can perform the same assessment yourself at home.
-See how to get your cat’s BCS here.
+Veterinarians use a Body Condition System (BCS) to visually and physically assess whether your cat is too heavy or too thin.
+You can see the criteria your veterinarian uses when evaluating your cat’s weight here.

 What if My Cat is Overweight?

-If you or your veterinarian have taken your cat’s BCS and she’s overweight, it’s time for a change.
-Your veterinarian may recommend switching to a weight management cat food to help her achieve and maintain a healthy weight.
+If your cat is overweight, consider switching to a weight management cat food to help her achieve and maintain a healthy weight.

 You may also want to incorporate more activity into your cat’s day-to-day life.
 See our article on helping cats lose weight for more tips.